JonathanV123/drinksyReact/README.md

 # Drinksy Front-End React
 Save your favorite Happy Hour spots, and see if they are offering Happy Hour now!
+# View Live
 You can view the app here: [See Live](http://jonathanvoxland.com/projects/drinksyReact/#/)
 # Getting Started
-To view a test account login with the email test@test.com and test as password or create your own account.
+To view a test account, login with the email test@test.com using test as the password, or create your own account.
 (This app is best viewed when you have added restaurants to view) Please visit [Drinksy Node Back-End](https://github.com/JonathanV123/drinksyNode) for back-end code
 # Technologies Used